xemu-project/xemu-website/docs/docs/input.md

 !!! note "Notes & FAQ"
     * There is currently no interface within xemu to adjust the keybindings.
     * Hot plugging works on Windows and Linux.
 It is broken on macOS.
-    * There is currently no interface to add/remove memory cards.
+    * There is currently no UI to add/remove memory cards, but [it can be done](xmus.md)!
     * USB passthru is not supported yet.
     * Only the Xbox controller is emulated.
 There is not (yet) support for other controllers like the Steel Batallion.